Available Decks Tarot Decks

 The Necronomicon Tarot is the completion of author Donald Tyson's trilogy that draw on the mythology created by H.P.
 Lovecraft, the occult writer.
 It's a dark deck (as you might expect) with 78 cards fully illustrated with computer-generated art.
 Also comes with a companion book.

 A Rider-Waite style Tarot, these reworked cards are artistically unusual and coloured with rich, strong hues.
 The artwork of the New Century Tarot is very striking, particularly in the the major arcana.

-The medieval English style artwork has a has a wonderful soft, old-fashioned look.
+The medieval English style artwork in the Old English Tarot has a has a wonderful soft, old-fashioned look.
 The majors are quite simple figures, while the minor arcana show the suit elements and a tiny scene at the base of the card.

 The Oswald Wirth Tarot is a deck of 78 cards, based on the 22 majors created in 1889 by Swiss occultist, Oswald Wirth.
 It has a Marseilles foundation, with some changes based on the ideas of Eliphas Levi.
 The card art is illustrated in primary colours on a gold metallic background.

 The Paulina Tarot builds a magical, whimsical natural world through its 78 cards.
 Paulina Cassidy's artistic style is incredibly intricate and full of detail, coloured with watercolour washes in muted hues.
 It's a little bit Victorian, a little Tim Burton-esque, and very enchanting.